 News reporters and correspondents research, interview, film and write stories tailored to the needs of their employers and audiences.
 The news industry is incredibly competitive, so any experience a new or aspiring news reporter or correspondent can gain can be very helpful in finding better projects and employment opportunities.

 News reporters gather information, develop factual stories and produce articles or multimedia for broadcast.
-Most employers prefer to hire news reporters with a bachelor's degree in journalism, communication or a related field, though experience may be considered as well.
-Experience in the industry is also preferred for job candidates with a degree.
+Most employers prefer to hire news reporters with a bachelor's degree in journalism, communications or a related field.
+Job candidates with prior experience in the industry are also preferred.

 |Required Education||Bachelor's typically required|

 |Projected Job Growth (2014-2024)*||-8% for reporters and correspondents|

 |Mean Salary (2015)*||$46,560 annually for reporters and correspondents|

 News Reporter Career Information

 To enter into a career as a news reporter, typically one must hold a bachelor's degree in broadcasting, journalism or communication.
 When hiring new reporters, employers often look for candidates with publication or broadcast experience, whether at a broadcasting station, university or through internships.
 There is heavy competition to acquire a reporter position at the national level and in metropolitan areas because larger companies require reporters to have a great deal of experience upon being hired.

 Due to the high level of competition obtaining news reporter positions at bigger publications and broadcasting stations, most aspiring reporters begin their careers at smaller companies tackling general assignments.
 The more experience they gain and time they spend in the field, the more likely they are to be assigned to a specialized area at higher difficulty levels.